-In particular, this plan is likely to be impacted by new developments in accounting and prudential rules.

-- Dexia and Dexia Crédit Local are also very sensitive to the evolution of the macroeconomic environment and to market parameters, particularly exchange rates, interest rates and credit spreads.
-An unfavourable evolution of these parameters over time could weigh on Dexia Crédit Local's liquidity and solvency position, for instance by increasing the amount of cash collateral paid by Dexia Crédit Local to its derivatives counterparties or an impact on the valuation of financial assets and liabilities and OTC derivatives, fluctuations of which are booked in the income statement and are liable to result in a fluctuation of the level of regulatory capital.
-In particular, considering decisions taken by the Board of Directors of Dexia in relation to the implementation of two asset sales programmes, for a total amount of approximately EUR 18 billion, Dexia Crédit Local is exposed to the evolution of macroeconomic conditions and market parameters on these assets until their effective disposal. - Discussions are ongoing between the European Commission and the Belgian and French States on the conditions of the renewal of the State guarantee as from 1 January 2022(3). - Finally, Dexia Crédit Local is exposed to certain operational risks, specific to the resolution environment in which it operates.
+- In particular, this plan is likely to be impacted by new developments in accounting and prudential rules. - The Dexia Group is also very sensitive to the evolution of the macroeconomic environment and to market parameters, particularly exchange rates, interest rates and credit spreads.
+An unfavorable evolution of these parameters over time could weigh on the Group's liquidity and its solvency position, for instance by increasing the amount of cash collateral paid by Dexia to its derivatives counterparties or an impact on the valuation of financial assets and liabilities and OTC derivatives, fluctuations of which are booked in the income statement and are liable to result in a fluctuation of the level of the Group's regulatory capital.
+In particular, considering decisions taken by the Board of Directors in relation to the implementation of two asset sales programmes, for a total amount of approximately EUR 18 billion, Dexia is exposed to the evolution of macroeconomic conditions and market parameters on these assets until their effective disposal.